scastillo/not-youtube-dl/README.txt

 CAPTCHA, but at the moment, your best course of action is pointing a webbrowser to the youtube URL, solving the CAPTCHA, and restart youtube-dl.

+Do I need any other programs?

+youtube-dl works fine on its own on most sites.
+However, if you want to convert video/audio, you'll need avconv or ffmpeg.
+On some sites - most notably YouTube - videos can be retrieved in a higher quality format without sound. youtube-dl will detect whether avconv/ffmpeg is present and automatically pick the best option.

+Videos or video formats streamed via RTMP protocol can only be downloaded when rtmpdump is installed.
+Downloading MMS and RTSP videos requires either mplayer or mpv to be installed.

 I have downloaded a video but how can I play it?